What's on at St. Mary's Whaplode

 On Sunday the 3rd March we held a United Service of Songs of Praise and were delighted that the Bishop of Lincoln the Rt Revd Christopher Lowson gave the address.
 We were also pleased that his wife Susan could come along, together with the Bishop's Chaplain Sal McDougall.
 As the service included all the other four parishes that Revd Richard Morrison has responsibilty for, the churches centre aisles and much of the south and north aisles were quite full.
 After the service the Parochial Church Council provided a mixed finger buffet, as well as teas and coffees, enjoyed by everyone.

-It was a great opportunity for us to show the Bishop and his guests some of the wonders of St Mary's Church, as well as them being shown around the Snowdrop Walk by Miss Shona White (Shona is rapidly becoming an expert on not only the history and development of the church, but also the varieties of snowdrops in the grounds).
+It was a great opportunity for us to show the Bishop and his guests some of the wonders of St Mary's Church, as well as them being shown around the Snowdrop Walk.
 One of the guests asked if we could identify a bird smaller than a wren with a yellow streak through its head - unfortunately it wasn't until later in the day that we realised it was 'goldcrest' quite a rare visitor, but not quite as rare as the 'Muntjack deer' seen by Mr Willingham, one of the Churchwardens.